 \section{Theoretical considerations}

-In this section we describe the model Hamiltonian, corresponding parameters used in our study, and the observables calculated to analyzed the photodynamics in a two-orbital Mott insulator.
+In this section we describe the model Hamiltonian and parameters used in our study, and the observables calculated to analyze the photodynamics in the two-orbital Mott insulator.
 We also discuss some basic properties of the half-filled Mott insulating state.